ipasechnikov/KorbitSideShiftCryptoConverter/README.md

 A small console application to help you find best conversion rates for your crypto bought on [Korbit](https://www.korbit.co.kr/) exchange and convert it through [sideshift.ai](https://sideshift.ai/) exchange.

+Just in case if someone is worried, this app doesn't collect any data, it cannot use your money to buy or sell any crypto.
+It simply converts KRW into target crypto with a help of intermediate crypto.
+Nothing more, nothing less.

 ## Table of Contents

 - [KorbitSideShiftCryptoConverter](#korbitsideshiftcryptoconverter)